 This is because the range of products expands as the size of the company grows, and the company has to work on both the development of entirely new products and maintenance and improvement of existing products and in some cases, the company focuses on the latter more.
 That is why I think we need to take on more challenges.

 Therefore, we switched to a holding company structure in 2017 to overcome this situation and for each operating company to delve deeper into their own specialized fields.

-It has been four years since each company started working on product development with a focus on individual optimization rather than overall optimization and depth rather than breadth, and it has become very clear what each operating company should do.
+Each company has been working on product development with a focus on individual optimization rather than overall optimization and depth rather than breadth, and it has become very clear what each operating company should do.
 So, I think we will have more new products in the future.

 Under these circumstances, we believe it is necessary to further demonstrate and strengthen our leadership as a holding company.

 Q. What are the company's measures to maintain and expand its competitive advantage for its businesses which have a high market share in all industries?

 As for the outdoor security sensors, in which we hold a 40% share of the global market, we will further expand our business by enhancing the sales of sensors with cameras and increase spreading the "visual verification solution" that can link outdoor sensors and cameras in the North American market, where we have a lower market share than in the European market.